Dark Sermon: Name Change, Signing to eOne Music/Nuclear Blast, In Tongues (2012-2013)

-The Oracle (2014-2016)
+The Oracle (2014-2017)

-In 2014, the band announced a U.S headlining tour as well as news of a brand new single.
+In 2014, the band announced a U.S headlining tour as well as the news of a brand new single.
 They released "Starve," the first single from their to-be-released second album on June 18, 2014.
 Following this tour, the band took some time off to work on the new album.
 This was followed by a fall tour with Suffokate, Reformers, Blood of the Martyrs, and Colossus.
-The band continued to complete their new album for the next few months and were slated for a 2015 release.
+The band continued to complete their new album for the next few months and it was slated for a 2015 release.

-Dark Sermon was later announced as a last-minute addition to 70000 Tons of Metal from January 22–26, 2015; a four-day cruise with over 60 bands which featured legendary acts such as Cannibal Corpse, Napalm Death, Venom, Behemoth, Arch Enemy, and more.
-On March 2, 2015, the band announced that the new album was completed and would be out later that year.
+Dark Sermon was later announced as a last-minute addition to 70000 Tons of Metal from January 22–26, 2015; a four-day cruise with over 60 bands which featured acts such as Cannibal Corpse, Napalm Death, Venom, Behemoth, and Arch Enemy.
 This was followed by a couple of announcements for back-to-back tours with Sworn Enemy / Wretched and Aborted / Fit For An Autopsy / Archspire.
-On May 28, the band announced their new album, The Oracle, would be released on August 21, 2015 through eOne Music.
+On May 28, it was announced by the band that their new album, The Oracle, would be released on August 21, 2015 through eOne Music.

-The band toured and released several singles in support of the new album, The Oracle.
-The first music video off of The Oracle was filmed for the single "Rat King" and was released on September 8, 2015.
+The band toured and released several singles in support of The Oracle.
+The first music video off of the album was filmed for the single "Rat King" and was released on September 8, 2015.
 Dark Sermon spent the fall on tour supporting Cattle Decapitation throughout North America and released a second music video for the song "The Eyeless Needle."

 Following the release of The Oracle, Dark Sermon's touring cycle continued throughout North America well into 2016 in support of major metal acts like Thy Art Is Murder, Rings of Saturn, and Rivers of Nihil.
 This cycle also included a full US headlining tour with support from Canadian hardcore band Exalt.

+In 2017, vocalist Johnny Crowder announced that Dark Sermon would go on hiatus indefinitely due to the fulfillment of their contracts with eOne and Nuclear Blast along with multiple members retiring from touring altogether.
+At the same time as the announcement, Crowder formed a new band, Prison.